laws-africa/indigo-web/README.md

 * update VERSION
 * update Version History (below)
 * push to github and tag release
-* Travis should build the tagged version and release it
+* Travis should build the tagged version and release it to S3 (and the CDN)

 # Version history